-- If an incident and / or accident occurs, it must be documented and recorded immediately.
+- If an incident and/or accident occur, it must be documented and recorded immediately.

 - If there is personal injury or property damage the Paddle Canada must be notified immediately.

 - A Paddle Canada Accident Report should be the minimum level of documentation.
-Additional documentation of witness statements, list of names involved, photos of the scene would make an exceptional report.
-Reporting should be as in depth as possible as most litigation is brought forward years after the incident when club members with a memory of the incident might not be around anymore.
+Additional documentation of witness statements, a list of names involved, photos of the scene would make an exceptional report.
+Reporting should be as in-depth as possible as most litigation is brought forward years after the incident when club members with a memory of the incident might not be around anymore.

 - Once complete, the Accident Report should be emailed to [email protected], who will then forward our insurers BMS Risk Services for review.
 Forward any correspondence relating to the potential claim